Liggins Institute Leadership

 The Director is supported by two Associate Directors: Associate Director - Postgraduate, Associate Director - Research.
 There is also an Institute Executive comprising academic staff, professional staff and postgraduate students.

-The on-site Clinical Research Unit has a clinical director who manages a team of paediatric endocrinologists, paediatricians, paediatric and research nurses and administrative staff.
+The on-site Clinical Research Unit is led by a clinical director who manages a team of paediatric endocrinologists, paediatricians, paediatric and research nurses and administrative staff.

 Academic staff comprise professors, senior lecturers and research fellows, research fellows and clinical research fellows, as well as honorary academics.

-Professional staff are managed by the Institute Operations Manager, and grouped into the following service divisions: research support, operations, finance, communications and laboratory.
+Liggins Institute's professional staff are managed by the Institute Operations Manager and grouped into the following service divisions: research support, operations, finance, communications, and laboratory.

-A laboratory manager runs the Liggins Institute’s laboratory, and leads a team of specialist technical staff.
+A Technical Services Manager runs the Liggins Institute's research laboratory and Analytical and Molecular Research Platform, leading a team of specialist technical staff.

-Two of the government’s eleven National Science Challenges - A Better Start and High-Value Nutrition - are hosted at the Liggins Institute and led by Liggins Institute academics.
+Two of the Government’s eleven National Science Challenges, A Better Start and High-Value Nutrition, were hosted at the Liggins Institute and led by Liggins Institute academics.

-The National Science Challenges are designed to take a strategic approach to the Government’s science investment by bringing together the country’s top researchers to focus on a series of goals that, if achieved, would have major and enduring benefits for New Zealand.
+The 10-year National Science Challenges were designed to take a strategic approach to the Government’s science investment by bringing together the country’s top researchers to focus on a series of goals that, if achieved, would have significant and enduring benefits for New Zealand.

 A Better Start (E Tipu e Rea)